 Positioned right at the interface of development and implementation of novel technologies and strategies within the agricultural sector, we are constantly searching for solutions that significantly boost the efficiency of agricultural processes or that allow to substantially conserve resources.
 Our goal is to help StartUps and innovative young companies to gain visible, long-term success, shaping the 21st century agriculture in a sustainable manner and gradually improving the world through our joint efforts.
 Does your idea have the potential we’re looking for?

-As later stage accelerator powered by BayWa and RWA, two of the biggest players in global agriculture, we offer tailored solutions and precisely the resources you need right now to boost your business.
+As later stage accelerator powered by BayWa AG and RWA Raiffeisen Ware Austria AG, two of the biggest players in global agriculture, we offer tailored solutions and precisely the resources you need right now to boost your business.
 With each StartUp participating in the program, we design a joint innovation project over the course of five months, including a monthly intensive Acceleration Week in Munich or Vienna which will be tailored to your individual business requirements.

 This innovation project comprises a go-to-market or business expansion strategy based on both, the customer’s necessities and the StartUp’s core competencies.
 To implement the joint innovation project, all StartUps in the program have access to an overall budget of €100,000.

 The application period for the Acceleration & Market Entry Program 2018 is closed.